Joshsnz/coeus.ai/docs/ARCHITECTURE.md

 - Calling model/provider layers
 - Processing model output
 - Updating state and telemetry
-- Returning output to GUI or headless callers
+- Returning output to the GUI

-The runtime is designed so the same core logic can operate behind both the GUI executable and headless/evaluation modes.
+The private development architecture also supports a separate non-GUI/headless build for automated testing and evaluation.
+That build is not part of the public release.

 ---